Mayeu/NYaifO/README.md

 When configuring the disk, OpenBSD will only used an existing OpenBSD area if one exist.
 Because the `miniroot55.fs` will be dd(1) on the target hard drive, an OpenBSD area will exist, but will only have a size of ~3.5MB.
-So we have to add the `Use (W)hole disk = W` question in the answer file.
+So we have to add the `Use (W)hole disk, use the = W` question in the answer file.
 Otherwise the system will not use the whole disk.

-###Add it to the miniroot files tree
+###Add it to the files tree

-Now modify `/usr/src/miniroot/list`, and add this lines somewhere:
+Now modify `/usr/src/distrib/amd64/common/list`, and add this lines somewhere:

 ```
 # copy file in /